jdybuncio/my_portfolio/README.md

-# My Portfolio of various Data Science Projects
+# My Portfolio
-Galvanize g119 Cohort / Graduated in June 2020
+An overview of my personal Data Science projects are shown below.
+The Github repo links which explain the full project are included.

 ### Predicting Supreme Court Case Outcomes using transcribed Oral Arguments
 This project focuses on the most visible component we have as onlookers into the Supreme Court: Oral Arguments.
 The contents of this project parse the transcriptions of oral arguments into numerical features to see if they add to one's ability to predict the winning side of a Supreme Court case.